-We observed a range of charges across the investment pathways offered with the (unweighted) average total charge applied being as follows:
+We observed a range of charges across the investment pathways offered with the average charge applied being as follows:

 Investment Pathway Charge Applied

-Investment Pathway 1 0.53%
+Investment Pathway 1 0.52%

-Investment Pathway 2 n/a
+Investment Pathway 2 n/a (0.45%)

-Investment Pathway 3 0.53%
+Investment Pathway 3 0.52%

-Investment Pathway 4 0.46%
+Investment Pathway 4 0.45%

-The GAA rating reflects the charges applied for the investment pathways made available by the Firm, as well as transaction costs.
-The GAA considers the charges to be moderately low and the transaction costs to be low.
+The GAA rating reflects the charges applied for the investment pathways made available by the Firm, and we believe that the Firm offers appropriate charges to pathway investors.
+The GAA considers the charges to be moderately low.